 The PulseRam® Vacuum Head has these design features:

 - Over-sized valves and air passageways allow the airflow to travel smoothly with less restriction or friction.

-- Circuit boards specifically designed to correctly pulse at the right intervals when dealing with high volumes of dust and debris.
+- Circuit boards are specifically designed to correctly pulse at the right intervals when dealing with high volumes of dust and debris.
 Circuit boards not timed properly will quickly lose CFM under adverse conditions.

 - Valves made from billet aluminum wick away heat and will never “melt” or wear out.

 - Longer solenoid travel to increase the amount of air available to “pulse” dust from the filters.